-Compensation Decisions in 2002
+Compensation Decisions in 2003

-In making its compensation decisions for 2002, the Committee considered the Company's performance in the following areas: earnings per share, operating income as a percentage of sales, return on assets, return on equity, operating cash flow, stock price, and market value-all in light of very adverse economic conditions.
+In making its compensation decisions for 2003, the Committee considered the Company's performance in the following areas: earnings per share, operating income as a percentage of sales, return on assets, return on equity, operating cash flow, stock price, and market value-all in light of adverse economic conditions.
 In addition, the Committee considered management's recommendations for individual compensation awards.
-The Committee also compared the Company's performance to that of its competitors and noted that the Company posted strong results for the year despite a soft economic environment.
-The Company's operating income and operating cash flow-defined as operating income plus depreciation and amortization-margins for its newspaper and broadcasting segments were among the best in the industry.
+The Committee also compared the Company's performance to that of its competitors and noted that the Company bosted strong results for the year despite a soft economic environment.
+The Company's operating income margins for its newspaper and broadcasting segments were among the best in the industry.
 Companies with comparable revenues or profits in other industries also were surveyed to ensure that executive compensation was competitive in the overall marketplace.
 The Committee believes that the Company should compensate its executives better than its competitors in order to continue attracting and retaining the most talented people.
-(References to "competitors" are to the S&P 500 Publishing Index companies named on page 16.)
+(References to "competitors" are to the S&P 500 Publishing Index companies named on page 15.)